 Landing an interview for your dream job is something worth celebrating.
 It’s the first step towards your ideal career move, but preparing for what might be ahead in the interview is crucial to grabbing the opportunity.

-Here are eight of the most common behavioural interview questions you might hear in an interview and some tips on how to best answer them.
+Here are eight of the most common behavioral interview questions you might hear in an interview and some tips on how to best answer them.

 1. Tell me about a time you were asked to do something you had never done before.